-The report estimates that through the creation of a rail connected distribution site approximately 53 million km
+The report estimates that through the creation of a rail connected distribution site approximately 53 million km of HGV transport could be avoided through a shift to rail freight.

 4.3.2 Reducing Carbon Emissions

 Sustainable and efficient transport is increasingly important as freight traffic grows and regions of the UK, including City centres struggle to cope with meeting UK Air Quality targets and mitigating the impacts of Climate Change.